openmrs/openmrs-contrib-addonindex/PUBLISHING-AN-ADD-ON.md

 ## Fields to specify

-Regardless of where your module is published, you must provide the following fields:
+Regardless of where your add-on is published, you must provide the following fields:

-* `uid`: only letters and spaces; must be unique within this file
+* `uid`: only letters and spaces; must be unique within this file, and should be a fully-qualified name
 * `type`: OMOD or OWA
 * `name`: The name of your add-on (e.g. "Reporting Module")
 * `description`: More words about your module, e.g. what it does and why someone should choose it
+  * you don't need to specify this if you're using Bintray, because we will read it from there

 ### OpenMRS Maven Repository